supersubscript/henrikaahlsite/content/authors/admin/_index.md

 better understand how organisms grow and develop.

 Beyond my role as an academic researcher I am passionate about public data, open source, and data analysis broadly.
-In my free time, I hike, climb, and spend time with my daughter.
+In my free time fiddle with my camera, hike, climb, and spend time with my daughter.